 Through to all conquering anthems 'Too Real' and 'The Lotts'.
 ‘Roy’s Tune’ and ‘Television Screen’ are even more widescreen, the former a beautifully expansive tale of young lovers trying to make it through the tumult of capitalist forces.
 As big-shot companies toy with the security and futures of the couple at its core, Chatten sings of evergreen eyes and the feel of cold winds against his skin, breaking off for a simple, earnestly-delivered question: “Hey love – are you hanging on?”
 It’s a question that countless young, placeless people could ask of themselves.

 I'm finding it hard to think of a debut album in recent years that has had the same impact as 'Dogrel'.
-Wunderhorse's 'Cub' is one that springs to mind but even then it's impact is not as big.
+Wunderhorse's 'Cub' springs to mind, but even then, its impact is not as big.

 It's nothing short of a masterpiece.